Lib is one of those Nplate® patients with her own story to share. Watch Lib’s story below.

 Watch three patients communicate with their doctor about ITP treatment options in these sample conversations.
 You will also hear some tips from an ITP expert about having productive conversations with your doctor.

-“Even though I was diagnosed with something I thought was scary, … I kept a positive mind and outlook.”Debra, chronic ITP patient on Nplate®
+I kept a positive mind and outlook. —Debra, chronic ITP patient on Nplate®

 It took quite some time for me to receive a chronic ITP diagnosis.
 It was quite baffling for the medical team to determine exactly what was wrong with me.
 I didn’t understand much at the time I was in the intensive care unit.
 I didn’t understand why I kept receiving platelet transfusions, yet my platelet levels never went up.
 The doctors were trying to figure this out as well.
 At the time, all I really understood was that my platelets were extremely low.